Prasadpawar21/Simple-Todo-Application/README.md

 2. When Delete button of a todo is clicked, then the respective todo is deleted
 3. The SimpleTodos will consist of the initialTodosList.
 It consists of a list of todo objects with the following properties in each todo object

-Key	    Data Type
-id	    Number
-title	  String
+Key:Datatype	: {id : Number , title : String}
 Deployement : https://prasad507.ccbp.tech/